Installation Guide

 What is

 --global?
-Global installation means you can use thelovrabetcommand in any directory, not just in the current project.
+Global installation means you can use thelovrabetcommand from any directory, not just in the current project.

 Method 2: Using Bun